 “In the 401(k) plan, if you needed money to buy a house or to pay tuition for a dependent, you could do that.
 But in the 457 plan, those types of foreseeable withdrawals are not allowed.
 It has to be something catastrophic, like a fire without adequate insurance to replace your house,” Pizzano says.

-In this case, it’s very difficult to get money out.
-But distributions to workers who retire early are a lot easier.
-Early distributions, before age 59½, from 457(b) plans are not subject to the 10 percent penalty.
+The good news is, distributions to workers who retire early are less taxing.
+Early distributions, before age 59 1/2, from 457(b) plans are not subject to the 10 percent penalty.

-There’s a good reason for that, and it’s a necessity, says Durand.
+There’s a good reason for that, Durand says.

 “Typically, police and fire departments were the participants in 457 plans for counties or municipalities.
 And typically, they would retire early on a disability,” she says.
-If the 457 didn’t have the exemption for early distribution, they would have been penalized.
+If the 457 plan didn’t have the exemption for early distribution, those workers would have been penalized.

-That particular provision often comes under fire by those who want to make all defined contribution plans the same, according to Durand.
-There has been proposed legislation to combine these types of plans, but it is very complicated.
+That particular provision often comes under scrutiny by those who want to make all defined contribution plans the same, Durand says.
+There has been legislation proposed to combine these types of plans, but it is complicated.

-Government employees do get a few bonuses that nongovernment workers might envy, namely the pension.
-But when it comes to defined contribution plans, 457(b)s have more in common with their corporate counterpart, the 401(k), than differences.
+Government employees do get a few bonuses that private-sector workers might envy — namely the pension.
+But when it comes to defined contribution plans, the 457(b) has more in common with its corporate counterpart, the 401(k), than it has differences.